compsys-progtools/fall2025/resources/glossary.md

 :  an early unix shell developed at Bell labs (`sh`)
 :  the precursor to `bash`

-Compiled Code
-:  code that is put through a compiler to turn it into lower level assemlby language before it is executed. must be compiled and re-executed everytime you make a change.
+command
+:  an instruction given to a program
+:  (informal) sort of like an individual function

 commit
 :  the basic unit of git

 commit message
 :  the plain language description that is required, entered with the `-m` option on `git commit`

+compiled code
+:  code that is put through a compiler to turn it into lower level assemlby language before it is executed. must be compiled and re-executed everytime you make a change.

 detached head
 :  a state of a git repo where the head pointer is set to a commit without a branch also pointing to the commit